 Dry Van Rates

-Dry Van Rates in April 2023
+Dry Van Rates - April 2025

 To see how dry van rates change in the future, and for detailed analysis and forecasts for truckload, less-than-truckload, and intermodal, see ACT's freight & transportation forecast.